Early bumblebees start early in the season

 a Red Cuckoo bumblebee on a Purple loosestrife

-a Tree bumblebee on a Dewberry
+a Tree bumblebee sucks on a Welted thistle

 a White-tailed bumblebee hangs on a Globe thistle